White Fish with Parmesan Crust

 - I’m a big fan of Szeged Fish Rub (affiliate link), which I like so much I buy it in six-packs from Amazon.com and give it to my friends, but you can use any brand of fish rub to add flavor.

-- Heat the oil and cook the fish only about 3-4 minutes per side because it will cook a little more under the broiler.
+- Heat the oil and cook the fish only about 3-4 minutes per side; it will cook a little more under the broiler.

-- Use a large turner to turn it carefully to cook the second side.
+- Use a large turner to turn the fish carefully to cook the second side.

-Serve with something like Cauliflower Rice with Basil, Parmesan, and Pine Nuts, Broccoli Gratin, Cauliflower Rice with Garlic and Green Onion, Easy Grilled Vegetables, or Caesar Salad with Kale, Romaine, and Shaved Parmesan for a low-carb meal.
+Serve Parmesan Crusted Fish with something like Cauliflower Rice with Basil, Parmesan, and Pine Nuts, Broccoli Gratin, Cauliflower Rice with Garlic and Green Onion, Easy Grilled Vegetables, or Caesar Salad with Kale, Romaine, and Shaved Parmesan for a low-carb meal.

 - Baked Halibut with Sour Cream, Parmesan, and Dill Topping

-- Baked White Fish with Onions, Peppers, Olives, and Feta
+- Baked Fish with Onions, Peppers, Olives, and Feta

-This Low-Carb White Fish with Parmesan Crust features a crust of mayo and Parmesan that’s browned under the broiler, and this is a delicious way to cook any kind of mild fish.
+This low-carb Parmesan Crusted Fish features a crust of mayo and Parmesan that’s browned under the broiler, and this is a delicious way to cook any kind of mild white fish.

 Ingredients